martinohanlon/BlueDot/docs/recipes.rst

 .. image:: images/layout_many_buttons_small.png
    :alt: Android blue dot app showing 10 buttons in a 2x5 grid

-By hiding specific buttons being creative with the buttons appearance you can create very sophisticated layouts for your controllers using Blue Dot.
+By hiding specific buttons and being creative with the button's appearance you can create very sophisticated layouts for your controllers using Blue Dot.

 .. image:: images/layout_joypad_small.png
    :alt: Android blue dot app showing buttons layed out like a classic joypad

-The Blue Dot android app supports multi touch allowing you to use multi buttons simultaneously
+The Blue Dot android app supports multi touch allowing you to use multiple buttons simultaneously

 .. note::